©

 Before crossing the mountains, stop to visit a biodynamic farm dating back to the Viking age that bears the same name as another Norwegian folk hero; Aukrust Farm at the foot of the Lomseggen mountain.
 Located in Northern Europe's driest climate the farmers here used to say: “If Our Lord wants to give us sun, we will provide water ourselves' '.
 The winter darkness even inspired several philosophical and creative poets and painters.
 Despite the hardness of the past, the farm is currently in full bloom with a romantic herb garden, a cherry tree and a shop offering the country's largest selection of tea and coffee.

-Arrive at Bestebakken, where hostess Lindis will welcome you to her secluded farm situated by the beautiful Hafslo water.
+Arrive at BesteBakken, where hostess Lindis will welcome you to her secluded farm situated by the beautiful Hafslo water.
 Make friends with BesteBakken’s cutest inhabitants – the alpacas!
-Rusti and his fellow alpacas love taking guests at Bestebakken for a walk – or is it the other way around?
+Rusti and his fellow alpacas love taking guests for a walk – or is it the other way around?

 Wake up and smell the coffee (and the exquisite homemade breakfast)!